/images/resources/architect/ai-agents/mcp-authorization-design.png

 Example Deployment

 The Implementing MCP Authorization for APIs code example provides an end-to-end deployment that uses MCP authorization.
-An MCP client calls a stateless MCP server that acts as a proxy to an existing OAuth-secured API.
+Multiple MCP clients can call a stateless MCP server that acts as an entry point to an existing OAuth-secured API.
 You can run the example on a local computer and connect any standards-based MCP client to the MCP server, to enable secured AI agent access to APIs.

 The example shows how to provide a secured MCP server entry point and issue opaque access tokens to MCP clients.
 The MCP server receives a JWT access token and validates the token to ensure that it meets the MCP server's requirements.
 The MCP server then invokes MCP tool logic to call the upstream API.
 The logic uses token exchange to get a new access token with a different audience, suitable for the upstream API.